erdnaxe/ghostream/README.md

 ### ld returns an error when launching ghostream

-When using `libsrt-gnutls-dev` rather than `libsrt-openssl-dev` on Debian/Ubuntu, then srtgo package is unable to build.
+When missing `libsrt-openssl-dev` on Debian/Ubuntu, then srtgo package is unable to build.

 ```bash